linz/linz-lds-bde-schema/doc/property-and-ownership-simplified-tables-data-dictionary.md

-1.3 | Schema changes to NZ Survey Plans, updated data diagram & other minor changes | August 2016 1.4 | Updates to LINZ Licence For Personal Data references | September 2016 1.5 | Updates for new version (2.1) of LINZ License for Personal Data and dataset ID changes | November 2017
+1.3 | Schema changes to NZ Survey Plans, updated data diagram & other minor changes | August 2016 1.4 | Updates to LINZ Licence For Personal Data references | September 2016 1.5 | Updates for new version (2.1) of LINZ License for Personal Data and dataset ID changes | November 2017 1.6 | Terminology changes for the Land Transfer Act 2017 | November 2018

 # Introduction